 Action Planning for the EU Whistleblower Protection Directive

 In EU parlance, a directive specifies legislative results that must be achieved by each Member State (country), but they are free to decide how to transpose the directive into national laws within the following two years.
-Because it is a directive and not a regulation, the EU Member States (countries) will be required to enshrine the Whistleblower Protection Directive into local law over what is currently the next fourteen months.
+Because it is a directive and not a regulation, the EU Member States (countries) will be required to enshrine the EU Whistleblower Protection Directive into local law over what is currently the next fourteen months.

 Because implementation of the directive will be undertaken on an EU Member State-by-State basis, this will inevitably mean that there will not be full harmonisation across the EU and, instead, timings, content and legal detail will vary across the current 27 countries.
 Arguably, this is ‘only’ an extension of the current position regarding whistleblowing—where there are, for example, significant variations regarding anonymity—but it nonetheless represents a further challenge to those multi-national companies that operate across the EU.

 Unfortunately, there is no other option than to continue to monitor the position in each relevant country.
-If your company or organisation does not yet have a professional multi-channel helpline in place. then now is a very good time to start, particularly given that language variants will clearly be a requirement for operating in the EU.
+If your company or organisation does not yet have a professional multi-channel whistleblower hotline in place. then now is a very good time to start, particularly given that language variants will clearly be a requirement for operating in the EU.
 We can help configure your helpline to meet the latest, most current requirements—connect with our Professional Services team to learn more.

-The Practicalities of How to Comply With the EU Whistleblower Directive
+The Practicalities of EU Whistleblower Directive Compliance

-However, the directive will, for example, also require information about the helpline reporting process to be expanded (typically in policy documents, codes of conduct, posters, websites etc) to include external reporting to authorities.
+However, the directive will, for example, also require information about the hotline reporting process to be expanded (typically in policy documents, codes of conduct, posters, websites etc) to include external reporting to authorities.
 Clearly, the potential risks associated with this may concern companies and organisations, and that is why preparation and communication in good time for the directive is essential.

-Linked to this, the significantly widened scope of reporting under the directive regarding violations of EU law needs to be communicated, as does the enhanced scope in specific Member States (such as the Netherlands) where it is already broader.
-Moreover, if the helpline is only presently available to current employees, then the communications and infrastructure will need to be expanded to cover individuals such as contractors, sub-contractors, freelancers, suppliers, vendors, shareholders, customers, former employees and volunteers.
-At a minimum, this might require the helpline details to be placed outside the firewall, for example—this may then bring with it a host of customer complaint-type calls and reports, for example, and processes will clearly need to be established in order to respond.
+Linked to this, the significantly widened scope of whistleblowing reporting under the directive regarding violations of EU law needs to be communicated, as does the enhanced scope in specific Member States (such as the Netherlands) where it is already broader.
+Moreover, if the whistleblower hotline is only presently available to current employees, then the communications and infrastructure will need to be expanded to cover individuals such as contractors, sub-contractors, freelancers, suppliers, vendors, shareholders, customers, former employees and volunteers.
+At a minimum, this might require the hotline details to be placed outside the firewall, for example—this may then bring with it a host of customer complaint-type calls and reports, for example, and processes will clearly need to be established in order to respond.

 It can be easy to dismiss some of the requirements in the directive with a wave of the hand—‘Yes, we do that/have that’—but, if tested, is that really the case for your company or organisation?
 For example, if someone requested a physical meeting where would that be held, and how would their identity be protected?
 Similarly, have report investigators been trained, has that training been regularly refreshed, are there investigative protocols in place and, also, do they have the personal ‘bandwidth’ to genuinely take on investigations?